HVML/PurC/README.md

 ### Problems

-With the development of Internet technology and applications, the Web front-end development technology around HTML/CSS/JavaScript has evolved rapidly, and it can even be described as "thousand miles in a day".
+With the development of Internet technology and applications, the Web front-end development technology around HTML/CSS/JavaScript has evolved rapidly.
-Five years ago, front-end frameworks based on jQuery and Bootstrap became popular.
-Since 2019, frameworks based on virtual DOM (Document Object Model) technology have been favored by front-end developers, such as the famous [React.js] and [Vue.js] etc.
+Since 2019, frameworks based on virtual DOM (Document Object Model) technology have been favored by front-end developers, such as [React.js] and [Vue.js].

-The so-called "virtual DOM" refers to a front-end application that uses JavaScript to create and maintain a virtual DOM tree.
-Application scripts do not directly manipulate the real DOM tree.
+The so-called "virtual DOM" refers to a front-end application that uses JavaScript to create and maintain a virtual DOM tree, and the application scripts do not directly manipulate the real DOM tree.

-In the virtual DOM tree, some process control based on data is realized through some special attributes, such as conditions and loops. virtual DOM technology provides the following benefits:
+The virtual DOM technology provides the following benefits:

 1. The script does not directly manipulate the real DOM tree.
 On the one hand, the existing framework simplifies the complexity of front-end development,